hpe-dev-incubator/hpe-dev-portal/content/blog/integrating-k8sgpt-to-empower-kubernetes-with-ai-in-hpe-greenlake-for-private-cloud-enterprise.md

 4. If none of the above solutions work, try deleting the image cache and pulling the image again.
 ```

 The option *'--explain'* in the above command enables the AI backend.
 The analyze establishes a connection to the AI backend and provides it with the error message it detected in K8s.
 When the option *'--explain'* is used, K8sGPT not only executes the requested action to detect the K8s issue but also provides the step-by-step solutions.
-The solutions provided by K8sGPT can be used as actionable insights to fix the K8s issue.
+The solutions provided by K8sGPT can be used as actionable insights to fix the K8s issues.